Slevinski/slevinski.github.io/series/formal-signwriting/entries/the-shape-of-a-sign/plane-writing-technical-bridge.md

 It is the structural companion to the argument in the essay.

-Within the current platform structure, it serves as a bridge from the conceptual claim about plane-based writing into the technical mechanism of Formal SignWriting.
+It serves as a bridge from the conceptual claim about plane-based writing into the technical mechanism of Formal SignWriting.

 ## I. The plane depends on a stable alphabet